This post may contain affiliate links. Please read our disclosure policy.

 This classic breakfast casserole always turns out.
 Promise.
 Packed full of hash browns, eggs, sausage, and cheese it explodes with flavor!

-Your family will love this easy breakfast casserole for Christmas morning, a weekend brunch, or even a weekday treat!
+Your family will love this breakfast casserole for Christmas morning, a weekend brunch, or even a weekday treat!
 It is perfect for baking ahead of time or making it the morning of.

 easy breakfast casserole on a spoon being served